-Aside for religiosity, research indicate that religion is often seen as a buffer or vanguard against risk behavior and substance and behavioral addictions patterns of diverse origins (for review see, Grubbs, & Grant, 2020; Connery, & Devido, 2020).
-Religion adolescents and adult are less likely to experience substance addictions (Acheampong, Lasopa, Striley, & Cottler, 2016; Grim, & Grim, 2019; Miller, Davies, & Greenwald, 2000).
-In some aspects of life, however, religious beliefs may promote

-an inner struggle that might sustain an addictive behavior (Faigin, Pargament, & Abu-Raiya, 2014).
-According to the moral incongruence model (Grubbs, Kraus, Perry, Lewczuk, & Gola, 2020; Lewczuk, Glica, Nowakowska, Gola, & Grubbs, 2020; Grubbs, Kraus, & Perry, 2019), involves disapproval of a behavior in which people engage despite their moral beliefs. for example, there is an incongruence between religious youth’ natural sexual urges and the conservative principles endorsed by religious people, such as a rabbi, and literature, such as the Bible or the Talmud, that discourage or even condemn sexual thoughts and behaviors.
-In keeping with this incongruence, recent study on Polish adults who examine self‐perceived behavioral addiction to pornography, internet use, social networking and online gaming found that religiosity was uniquely, although weakly, connected to pornography addiction, but not to other types of addictive behaviors (Lewczuk, Nowakowska, Lewandowska, Potenza, & Gola, 2021).
-Therefore, my prediction is that secular youth will report more self-defined substances and behaviors addiction.
+Religious belief seems to be another factor that influences addictive behavioral patterns.
+Research indicates that religion is often seen as a buffer or deterrent against risk behavior and substance and behavioral addictions (see Connery & Devido, 2020; Grubbs & Grant, 2020).
+Religious adolescents and adults are less likely to experience substance addictions (Acheampong, Lasopa, Striley, & Cottler, 2016; Grim & Grim, 2019; Miller, Davies, & Greenwald, 2000).
+In some aspects of life, however, religious belief may cause an inner struggle that might sustain addictive (Faigin, Pargament, & Abu-Raiya, 2014).
+According to the moral incongruence model (Grubbs, Kraus, Perry, Lewczuk, & Gola, 2020; Lewczuk, Glica, Nowakowska, Gola, & Grubbs, 2020; Grubbs, Kraus, & Perry, 2019) emotional and physical distress arises from the contradiction between a person’s moral beliefs and the behavior in which they engage.
+For example, there is incongruence between the natural sexual urges of a religious adolescent and the conservative principles endorsed by their religious leaders (e.g., a rabbi) and foundational literature, such as the Bible or the Talmud, in which sexual thoughts and behaviors are discouraged or even condemned.
+Consistent with this incongruence, a recent study on Polish adults with self-perceived behavioral addiction to pornography, internet use, social networking, or online gaming found that religiosity was uniquely, although weakly, connected to pornography addiction, but not to other types of addictive behaviors (Lewczuk, Nowakowska, Lewandowska, Potenza, & Gola, 2021).
+Therefore, my third hypothesis is that secular youth will report more self-perceived substance and behavioral addiction.

-Aside for SES (socioeconomic status (research indicate that there are associations between socioeconomic factors and substance abuse outcomes (Collins, 2016; Diala et al., 2004; Melchior et al., 2007).
-For example, previous research on tobacco found low SES was associated with a higher prevalence and co-occurrence of risk factors (Wellman et al., 2018).
-Moreover, Petruzelka and colleagues (2020) found interaction of socioeconomic status with substance and behavioral addiction (risky internet use, gambling) in adolescents.
-By sex related behavior, Efrati & Amichai-Hamburger (2021) found that adolescents who engage in both offline and online sexual activities had lower economic status, on average, than those without sexual experience.
-Therefore, my prediction is that low SES, youth will report more self-defined substances and behavioral addiction.
-Finally, for immigration, research indicate that youth in families with more vulnerable immigrant statuses are at highest risk of immigration-related adversities and behavioral withdrawal tied to the immigration environment and these processes, in turn, relate to worse adjustment among youth and high substance use (Roche et al., 2021).
-In addition, among immigrant adolescents, there were higher levels of problem-gambling severity and a higher distribution of at-risk and problem gamblers with respect to non-immigrant adolescents (Donati, Primi, Mazzarese, Sanson, & Leone, 2020).
-Therefore, my prediction is that immigration, youth will report more self-defined substances and behavioral addiction.
+Regarding socioeconomic status (SES), research indicates that there are associations between socioeconomic factors and substance abuse outcomes (Collins, 2016; Diala et al., 2004; Melchior et al., 2007).
+For example, previous research on tobacco found that low SES was associated with a higher prevalence and co-occurrence of risk factors (Wellman et al., 2018).
+Moreover, Petruzelka et al. (2020) found an interaction between socioeconomic status and substance and behavioral addiction (risky internet use, gambling) in adolescents.
+In their research on sex-related behavior, Efrati & Amichai-Hamburger (2021) found that adolescents who engage in both offline and online sexual activities have a lower economic status, on average, than those without sexual experience.
+Therefore, I hypothesize that adolescents with a low SES will report more self-perceived substance and behavioral addiction.
+Finally, with regard to immigration, research has indicated that young people from families with a more vulnerable immigrant status are at risk of immigration-related adversities and behavioral withdrawal, which in turn lead to difficulties of adjustment among youth and high substance use (Roche et al., 2021).
+In addition, among immigrant adolescents, there are more severe levels of problem gambling and a higher distribution of at-risk and problem gamblers with respect to non-immigrant adolescents (Donati, Primi, Mazzarese, Sanson, & Leone, 2020).
+Therefore, my final hypothesis is that having an immigrant background is likely to increase the likelihood of self-perceived substance and behavioral addiction among adolescents.

-In the current study, I'm investigate self-defined addiction on substance addiction (alcohol, tobacco, cannabis, cocaine) and behavioral addiction (shopping, gaming, gambling, binge eating, sexual activity, and social network) among the youth Jewish population in Israel, the largest population group in the country (74%) (Central Bureau of Statistics, Jerusalem, Israel, 2020).
-This large research is first in Israel who examine self-defined substance and behavioral addiction, I'm predicted there would be noticeable differences in between sociodemographic variables of gender, age, SES, immigration, and religiosity.
-Choosing to focus on religiosity due to the largely discrete levels of Jewish practice and identification in Israel that allow for easy categorization and comparison (Pew Research Center, 2016).
-Based on previous research, I predicted that there would be a difference association between self-defined
+In the current study, I administer a survey to investigate self-reported substance addiction (alcohol, tobacco, cannabis, and cocaine) and behavioral addiction (shopping, gaming, gambling, binge eating, sexual activity, and social networks) among Jewish adolescents in Israel, the largest population group in the country (74%) (Central Bureau of Statistics, Jerusalem, Israel, 2020).
+This is the first time that large-scale research in this specific area has been conducted in Israel.
+I hypothesize that there will be noticeable differences based on the sociodemographic variables of age, gender, religiosity, SES, and immigration status focusing in particular on religiosity due to the largely discrete levels of Jewish practice and identification in Israel that allow for easy categorization and comparison (Pew Research Center, 2016).

-substance and behavioral addiction among youth in Israel.

 Method